GatorIncubator/gatorgrouper/README.md

 the destination, you can click on the three dot icon menu to the right of the green icon and select "Select response destination".

-Open the .json file in the GatorGrouper repository and find the "client-email".
+Open the `.json` file in the GatorGrouper repository and find the `"client-email"`.
 Copy the quoted text that looks like an email address.
 Return to the Sheet and open the sharing options.
 Paste the address and click send.
 Alternatively, if you would like to create your own service account for confidentiality and